olleharstedt/olleharstedt.github.io/_posts/2017-01-12-typestate-in-fstar.markdown

     x
 ```

 As you can see, this function takes a file and returns an integer.
 Further more, we're using the `ST` effect.
 From that we know that it modifies the heap.
 Taking a look at the pre- and post-conditions, they require that the file is closed both before and after the function.
+The two different heap arguments in the post-condition, `heap` and `heap'`, corresponds to the heap before and after function execution.

+OK, so let's have a look at the complete code listing:

 ```ocaml